A comprehensive guide on caring for sensitive teeth and gums

 So, believe me when I say dental pain is not good, and here’s what you can do to care for sensitive teeth and gums.

 Using dental products especially designed for sensitive teeth and gums makes a huge difference.
 These toothpastes and mouthwashes contain special desensitising ingredients that protect the nerve endings from pain and discomfort.
 A soft-bristled toothbrush puts less pressure on your teeth and aids in pain-free brushing.
+Ensuring you attend regular dentist appointments will also help to discover issues before they become problematic.

 The Gengigel Mouthrinse for gums contains Hyaluronic acid, which contains anti-inflammatory properties and helps in the treatment of swollen gums.